Products that may interest you:

 Every person's tongue is unique with distinct characteristics that are a reflection of their inner health.
 According to ancient Chinese medicine, the appearance of the tongue can reflect the health of the entire body.
 Additionally, the look and texture of the tongue can be a good indicator of the health of the digestive system, based on the coating and color of the tongue.

-If you have candida, you will have a thick tongue coat that points to an overburdened digestive system.
-If that is the case, you can use the following tips to improve your digestion and the appearance of your tongue today:
+If you have Candida, you will have a thick tongue coat that points to an overburdened digestive system.

 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 Information on this web site is provided for informational purposes only and is a result of years of practice experience by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained on or in any product label or packaging.
 Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
 Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this web site.